NCAR/HPCinstall/README.md

 * The values set with `-n` and `-v` are usually used to construct the install directory and module directory (depending on how HPCInstalled has been configured, see the installation section below).

+* The `-o` directive can be used to set options, at the moment only CLOBBER is supported.
+It is recommended that CLOBBER is not used unless strongly needed for particular use cases, and to make sure it is used only when needed, a confirmation message is asked twice.

 * The values set with `-a` is a file that will be copied in the directory with installation logs, useful, e.g. to preserve a tarballs or other scripts (however use of [here